Model-Agnostic Bounds for Augmented Inverse Probability Weighted Estimators' Wald-Confidence Interval Coverage in Randomized Controlled Trials: Simulation

-I consider the following estimators: (i)~\texttt{IPW}: the inverse probability weighted estimator $\hat{\psi}_\IPW := P_n \{ \ind(A=1)/\pi_*(1 \mid X) - \ind(A=0)/\pi_*(0 \mid X) \} Y$, whose standard error is calculated based on the empirical variance of the estimated influence function $v \mapsto \{ \ind(a=1)/\pi_*(1 \mid x) - \ind(a=0)/\pi_*(0 \mid x) \} y - \hat{\psi}_\IPW$. (ii)~\texttt{ANCOVA}: the analysis of covariance estimator, that is, fit a linear model with $(X,A)$ as independent variables, and use the slope of $A$ as the estimator.
-The standard error is based on the heteroskedasticity-consistent standard error \citep{Long2000}. (iii)~\texttt{misSL}: a non-cross-fit AIPW estimator with $Q_{*,a}$ estimated via Super Learner \citep{VanderLaan2007}, using a library that contains relatively simple estimators (e.g., GLM) and no consistent estimator of $Q_{*,a}$ (see Section~\ref{sec: sim2} of the Supplementary Material for more details). (iv)~\texttt{CVmisSL}: the cross-fit version of \texttt{misSL} with $K=20$ to achieve a relatively large training sample size for estimating $Q_{*,a}$, following the recommendation of \citet{Phillips2023}. (v)~\texttt{SL}: an estimator similar to \texttt{misSL} except that the library further contains highly adaptive lasso \citep{Benkeser2016,Hejazi2020} with various tuning parameters, which should be flexible enough to be consistent in large samples. (vi)~\texttt{CVSL}: the cross-fit version of \texttt{SL} with $K=20$.
+I consider the following estimators: (i)~\texttt{IPW}: the inverse probability weighted estimator $\hat{\psi}_\IPW := P_n \{ \ind(A=1)/\pi_*(1 \mid X) - \ind(A=0)/\pi_*(0 \mid X) \} Y$, whose standard error is calculated based on the empirical variance of the estimated influence function $v \mapsto \{ \ind(a=1)/\pi_*(1 \mid x) - \ind(a=0)/\pi_*(0 \mid x) \} y - \hat{\psi}_\IPW$. (ii)~\texttt{ANCOVA}: the analysis of covariance estimator with heteroskedasticity-consistent standard error \citep{Long2000}. (iii)~\texttt{misSL}: a non-cross-fit AIPW estimator with $Q_{*,a}$ estimated via Super Learner \citep{VanderLaan2007}, using a library that contains relatively simple estimators (e.g., GLM) and no consistent estimator of $Q_{*,a}$ (see Section~\ref{sec: sim2} of the Supplementary Material for a complete list). (iv)~\texttt{CVmisSL}: the cross-fit version of \texttt{misSL} with $K=20$ to achieve a relatively large training sample size for estimating $Q_{*,a}$, following the recommendation of \citet{Phillips2023}. (v)~\texttt{SL}: an estimator similar to \texttt{misSL} except that the library further contains highly adaptive lasso \citep{Benkeser2016,Hejazi2020} with various tuning parameters (see Section~\ref{sec: sim2} of the Supplementary Material for a complete list), which should be flexible enough to be consistent in large samples. (vi)~\texttt{CVSL}: the cross-fit version of \texttt{SL} with $K=20$.
 I construct 95\% Wald-CIs for all estimators.

 I also calculate the mean plug-in estimated asymptotic variance and the oracle scaled variance (similar to $\sigma_{\dagger,a}^2$ and $\sigma_{\#,a}^2$ when estimating $\psi_{*,a}$) for $Q_{\#,a}$ being the mean of $\hat{Q}_{k,a}$ or $\tilde{Q}_a$, that is, satisfying Part~2 of Condition~\ref{cond: CV common mean Q or consistent Q} or \ref{cond: mean Q or consistent Q}.
 For each AIPW estimator, the mean estimated asymptotic variance is approximated by the Monte Carlo mean over simulation runs.
 It is more challenging to calculate $\sigma_{\#,a}^2$.
 I describe its calculation in Section~\ref{sec: sim2} of the Supplementary Material.